garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/The Statement of Concepts.md

 - governing principles when the company prepare the financial statements
 - Financial statements are prepared in accordance with GAAP (generally accepted accounting practice).
-The basic assumptions underlying the standards are
+The basic assumptions underlying the standards are:![[Pasted image 20240602222235.png]]